Best daily deals

 Bose Sport Earbuds

-If you only have $20 USD to spend on workout earbuds, the JLab GO Air POP is your best bet: this includes a nifty charging case with an integrated USB cable.
-Like the more durable GO Air, with GO Air POP, you no longer have to keep track of a certain charging cable, just the case.
+If you only have $20 to spend on workout earbuds, the JLab GO Air POP is your best bet.
+These come with a nifty charging case that houses an integrated USB cable.
+This means you no longer have to keep track of a certain charging cable, just the case.
 The compact earbuds fit comfortably, even if you have small ears.
 Despite the economical price, the GO Air POP features touch controls.

 JLab GO Air POP